vmathm/Imago-English-v2/docs/api.md

 adds a flashcard to the user's db and redirects to dashboard.index.
 Handles flashcards being added to current_user or to student by using a hidden input for student.id:
 <input type="hidden" name="student_id" value="{{ student.id }}">

+### `GET /edit_cards`
+- Renders edit.html with users flashcards for editing.
+Uses querystrings (e.g.  <a href="{{ url_for('your_blueprint.edit_card') }}?student_id={{ student.id }}">) which can be retrieved with `request.args.get("student_id")` to handle teachers and admin managing students flashcards.

+- Checks if student is assigned to teacher making the request.
+Admin has access to all flashcards.

+### `POST /edit_card/<int:card_id>`
+- Uses the card id and information on the form to update flashcard.
+Handles student, teacher and admin requests.

+### `GET /flashcards`
+- Renders flashcards.html, with forms to add flashcards using Google Translate from Portuguese to English, to add both 'question' and 'answer' and icon to render flashcards in edit mode.